SESYNC-ci/basic-git-lesson/docs/_slides/goals.md

 ## Specific achievements

-- Access a public repository through RStudio
+- Create a `git` repository on GitHub
-- Create a repository on GitHub
+- Make commits to a project file
-- Publish changes to a project file
+- Synchronize to a repository with RStudio
-- Execute a few basic R commands
+- Collaborate with another GitHub user